ayushsharma00001/Comic-Inventory-backend/README.md

 The following scripts are available in the package.json:

 Start the Development Server - npm run dev
-This uses nodemon to restart the server on changes.
+(This uses nodemon to restart the server on changes)